 If for some reason USCIS never noticed your change of address and never cancelled your interview, you can, if it's feasible for you, show up for the interview near your old address.
 USCIS will usually just go ahead with the interview.
 Once the interview is complete, USCIS will transfer your file to its office nearest your new address.
 If your citizenship is approved, your oath ceremony will take place near your new address.

 It's a little bit risky to show up for an interview near your old address, however, because the USCIS officer might not agree to interview you.
 It's better to change your address first and wait for a new interview.

-If you move after your citizenship interview has been completed but before your oath ceremony, you first need to notify USCIS of your change of address.
-USCIS will cancel your oath ceremony, transfer your file to the office nearest your new address, and schedule you for an oath ceremony near your new address.
+If you move after your citizenship interview has been completed and you've been approved for citizenship, but before the oath ceremony at which you actually are sworn in as a new U.S. citizen, you first need to notify USCIS of your change of address.
+USCIS will then cancel your scheduled oath ceremony, transfer your file to the USCIS office nearest your new address, and schedule you for an oath ceremony near your new address.